ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## How should I price my artwork?

 Once you near finalization of your project, you'll be in close dialogue with our team about how to price your work.
-Ultimately, we will defer to the artist to decide how to price a work, but can offer recommendations, advice, and context based on the market conditions at the time of your drop.
+Ultimately, we will defer to the artist to decide how to price a work, but will offer recommendations, advice, and context based on the market conditions at the time of your drop.
+Once a project's price is set for release, the price cannot be lowered or changed as the project is public.

 ---